X

 However, the process of compression and combustion may result in substantial heating.
 Without effective temperature-lowering methods, the turbo can experience overheating with elevated temperatures, compromising its performance.

 So, what cools a turbocharger?
-Efficient cooling is critical to maintain optimal operating temperatures for turbochargers.
+Efficient cooling is critical to maintain optimal operating temperatures for turbochargers for sale.
 Cooling systems prevent overheating and component damage and contribute to peak turbo performance.
 Essentially, there are three main cooling systems, including:

 Intercooler